Mergers + Acquisitions

-Australia’s mergers and acquisitions environment is subject to rapid change and significant market scrutiny by regulators and increasingly sophisticated investors.
-Businesses need outstanding legal and strategic advice from early on if they are to achieve their commercial objectives.
+Australia’s M&A environment is subject to rapid change and significant market scrutiny by regulators and increasingly sophisticated investors.
+Businesses need outstanding legal and strategic advice from the outset if they are to achieve their commercial objectives.
 We have proven experience in working effectively with key corporate regulators including the Australian Securities and Investments Commission, the Australian Securities Exchange and the Takeovers panel.
 Our innovative team is highly regarded for its competition and regulatory experience.

-As our client, you’ll have the opportunity to meet every member of the team working on your deal.
-Our lawyers will work closely with you and your financial and other advisors to understand your needs so that we can manage the risks throughout the deal process and ensure the best commercial outcomes are achieved within the right timeframe.
+As our client, you will have the opportunity to meet every member of the team working on your deal.
+We work with you as part of your team, and with your financial and other advisors.
+Our M&A lawyers can then fully understand your needs to manage the risks throughout the deal process and ensure the best commercial outcomes are achieved within the right timeframe.